TKahyo/GIMS/README.md

 # DEMO DATA
-Here, two kind demo data (DEMO_DATA1.csv and DEMO_DATA_test.csv) are provided.
+Here, two kind of demo data (DEMO_DATA1.csv and DEMO_DATA_test.csv) are provided.
-They are converted from IMS raw data by the IMAGEREVEAL&trade; MS (SHIMADZU).
+They have been converted from IMS raw data format to csv by the IMAGEREVEAL&trade; MS (SHIMADZU).
+Columns of DEMO_DATA (.csv) are
 ```bash
 X,Y,ROI,m/z,m/z,m/z,...
 ```